Contextual Link Inventory

 A contextual link is a clickable text (usually the keywords) found within the written content of your webpage.
-When used effectively, contextual linking can be proven a very strong SEO linking strategy for your website.
-Contextual linking earns you high credibility and popularity among users as well as search engines.
+When used effectively, linking can be proven a very strong SEO linking strategy for your website.
+Linking earns you high credibility and popularity among users as well as search engines.

 Contextual linking Inventory can be done for internal as well as external resources i.e. linking your inner webpages and/or give references to other websites.